 Buying new wiper blades

-If you’re on a tight budget, you can buy wiper blade refills, which are just the rubber part, and save $20 or more on the pair.
-However, to fit these you need to dismantle the blade somewhat, which takes longer than just fitting an entire blade.
-Replacing the whole blade is also preferred because the springs that hold the blade against the glass weaken with age, so do it at least every few years.
+If you’re on a tight budget you can buy wiper blade ‘refills’, which means just the rubber, but to fit these you’ll need to dismantle the blade, and this can be very fiddly.
+It’s advisable to renew the whole blade because the springs that hold the blade against the glass weaken with age.

 You can buy new wiper blades from most car accessory shops, and from authorised car dealership parts departments.
 When you go to buy new blades you’ll need to know the make, model, and the year of manufacture of your car.